menu

 Also of interest is that Glen Ridge has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 29.07% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.07% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-In Glen Ridge, however, the average commute to work is quite long.
-On average, people spend 35.28 minutes each day getting to work, which is significantly higher than the national average.
-One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
-In addition, the borough is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.
+One downside of living in Glen Ridge is that it can take a long time to commute to work.
+In Glen Ridge, the average commute to work is 35.28 minutes, which is quite a bit higher than the national average.
+On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.
+In addition, it is also a pedestrian-friendly borough.
+Many of Glen Ridge’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Glen Ridge in 2022 was $96,603, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $386,412 for a family of four.